nayem-ahmedz/bite-share/README.md

 Responsive for mobile, tablet, laptop and desktop PC

 ## Used Tools and others
-+ Google Fonts API : Inter font
+- Google Fonts API : Inter font
 - React Router
-- React Toastify
-- Sweetalert2
-- React Icons
-- Motion

 ## Project Timeline
 - created on 10 Nov 2025